anthonybudd/Camera-Spike/ReadMe.md

 ./start.sh
 ```

-You will see that the command to create and onion address has `^cs` at the end.
+You will see that the command to create an onion address has `^cs` at the end.
 This argument is used to create a vanity onion address, this will create an onion address that starts with `cs` so the full onion address will look like `csw6ybal4bd7szmgncyruucpgfkqahzddi37ktceo3ah7ngmcopnpyyd.onion`.
 See [this](https://github.com/cathugger/mkp224o/blob/74a13ae5c0ecd26c5bca8ea35edb00a649719ff2/main.c#L400) for more info on the [mkp224o](https://github.com/cathugger/mkp224o) arguments.

 ## Hardware
 <p align="center">